DanielB159/GazeDetectorDataClient/README.md

 1. The wearer should hold up the calibration cards an arm's length away from their face, and stare directly at the dot on center on the card.
 2. Open the Glasses Hub, connect to your Glasses3 unit with the "Connect" button.
 3. Click the "Calibrate" button, and wait for the calibration to succeed.
-Should the calibration be successful, you are now ready to start the recording. *NOTE add calibration notification. *NOTE add verification instructions
+Should the calibration be successful, which is indicated by an output in the console, you are now ready to start the recording.
+Note: It is often useful to calibrate while watching the Live View, this is a good way to confirm the calibration is actually successful and the gaze direction is accurate.

 #### Recording procedure
 1. Before starting a new recording, make sure both hubs are running, and connect to the glasses in the Glasses Hub.